 There is no one test for a malignant mesothelioma diagnosis in patients.
 Instead, doctors use a combination of tests to determine if you have the disease.
 These tests can include imaging scans, biopsies, and blood tests.
 Imaging tests can show the location and size of a tumor, but they cannot tell whether the tumor is cancerous.
 A biopsy is the only way to diagnose mesothelioma.
 The biopsy should be done as soon as possible because the diagnosis may be missed if not caught early enough.

-Mesothelioma is a rare form of cancer that most often affects the lining of the lungs.
+The rare cancer mesothelioma most often affects the lining of the lungs.
 It is caused by exposure to asbestos, which is a material that was once widely used in construction and other industries.
 Symptoms of mesothelioma can be difficult to detect because they can be similar to other diseases, including lung cancer.
 Mesothelioma is an aggressive disease that spreads quickly to other organs in the body if not diagnosed and treated quickly.

 How Does a Doctor Diagnose Mesothelioma?